20 Car Hacks That’ll Make Driving So Much Better

 Cool tech: Viper SmartStart

 Viper’s SmartStart is the top of the line when it comes to remote car starters.
 Use your smartphone to control your car while you’re in a restaurant, your home, a store, or on your way as you walk toward it.
 You can start your car remotely through the app, locate where your car is, tell how fast the car is going when someone else is driving, receive alerts if the vehicle has been moved without your knowledge, unlock the doors and more.
 Prices vary, with service plans starting at $69.99 per year.
+These are 10 other hands-free driving devices you need in your car now.

 Pipe insulation to prevent losing stuff